 Knee valgus can lead to knee problems, ACL tears and IT band syndrome if not addressed properly.

 Foam Rolling Your Legs

-Over time if you are inactive or perform poorly in certain planes (eg, overuse on one side versus other), fascia can become “stiff” and immobile.
+Over time if you are inactive or perform poorly in certain planes (eg, overuse on one side versus the other), fascia can become “stiff” and immobile.

 Myofascial release can help by releasing contracted muscles and increasing blood circulation throughout the body.
-Direct pressure is applied to certain muscle groups or individual muscles to help fascia return to its normal, fluid state.
+Direct pressure is applied to certain muscle groups or individual muscles to help the fascia return to its normal, fluid state.

 You don’t need to spend a lot of time foam rolling either, as long as you make it a normal part of your routine.
 You can foam roll your leg for 1-2 minutes per muscle before warming up, so there’s no excuse for not foam rolling.

 Here’s the foam roller I recommend, it’s compact and found on Amazon: